Yamal, Russia's gas megaplan, becomes symbol of sanctions defiance

 Nonetheless, bankers and analysts returning from a recent trip to Yamal said they were impressed by the project's status.

-Some said it was hard to tell that Yamal's controlling shareholder, gas firm Novatek (NVTK.MM), and its billionaire co-owner Gennady Timchenko were subject to some of the most severe U.S. and EU sanctions targeting Putin after he annexed Crimea in eastern Ukraine and lent backing to pro-Russia separatists.
+Some said it was hard to tell that Yamal's controlling shareholder, gas firm Novatek, and its billionaire co-owner Gennady Timchenko were subject to some of the most severe U.S. and EU sanctions targeting Putin after he annexed Crimea in eastern Ukraine and lent backing to pro-Russia separatists.

 "I was astonished by the pace and amount of work that has been done," said Maxim Moshkov, oil analyst at UBS.